abderoofyt/Mobile-Games/Tic Tac Toe APk/README.md

 ## ✨ Features

 - Player vs Player mode
-- Player vs AI (coming soon or already available)
+- Player vs AI (if available)
-- Simple, clean UI
+- Simple and clean user interface
-- Lightweight and fast performance
+- Lightweight and fast
-- No ads!
+- No ads or unnecessary permissions

 ---

 ## 📸 Screenshots

 *(Optional: Add screenshots here)*
-You can add images like this:
+To display screenshots, add them to an `images/` folder in your repo and use:

 ```markdown
 ![Gameplay Screenshot](images/screenshot1.png)